-It's hard to believe 2021 is almost behind us.
+It's hard to believe 2022 is almost behind us.
 And what a year it was.
-Full of twists, turns, tragedies but perhaps most critically when it comes to recruitment, a year of change.
+Full of twists and turns, and perhaps most critically when it comes to recruitment, a year of change.

 And one big change has been from a client-led to a candidate-led job market.
 Which means, if you haven’t already, you need to urgently adapt your recruitment marketing strategy and focus more of your messaging on candidate acquisition.